Advertisement

 The bottom line?
 “The risk is not zero, but the risk of developing breast cancer from HRT is very low,” Dr. Livingston says.

-No matter which type of HRT you’re on, recent studies show a nearly 40% reduction in cases of colon cancer in post-menopausal people who take hormone replacement therapy.
+No matter which type of HRT you’re on, recent studies show a nearly 40% reduction in cases of colon cancer in post-menopausal women who take hormone replacement therapy.

 “The jury is still out here,” Dr. Livingston says.
 “While some studies point to a minor increase in the risk of ovarian cancer with HRT, the evidence isn’t conclusive.”

-There are also studies that suggest estrogen therapy might improve the survival of people who’ve already been diagnosed and treated for ovarian cancer.
+There are also studies that suggest estrogen therapy might improve the survival of those who’ve already been diagnosed and treated for ovarian cancer.

 “With ovarian cancer, overall I’d say that any pluses or minuses seem to balance out,” he adds.